coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 This is especially important for environments where new data is frequently added outside of Hive's normal partitioning system (e.g., batch processes that add files directly to HDFS or S3).

 ## Cluster Types: Transient vs Long-Running

+Amazon EMR clusters can be categorized into two types, based on their operational lifespan and use case: